dahalsweekar/Deep-Weed-Segmentation/README.md

 This repository offers an implementation of diverse segmentation models designed for classifying weeds into four distinct categories.
 The provided method allows the integration of different networks and backbones to create a combination of choices.

 # ToDoList
-  -Blank visualizer problem
+  [] Blank visualizer problem
-  -UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no predicted samples
+  [] UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no predicted samples

 # Features